AdobeXD/plugin-samples/guides/getting-started.md

 ## Create your plugin scaffold

-Adobe XD only requires your plugin to have two files:
+Adobe XD plugins require two files:

 * `xdplugin.json` is your plugin's **manifest**.
-This file includes information about the plugin, such as its name, the menu item(s) it should use, and so on.
+This file includes information about the plugin, such as its name, the menu item(s) it adds to XD, and so on.
 * `main.json` is your plugin's **code**.
 This file contains your JavaScript code that implements the logic for your plugin.

 These two files (and any others you need) are stored within a folder.
 Each plugin gets its own folder, so the folder names need to be unique.